ryanpfalz/azure-signalr-node-react/README.md

 -   Either:
     -   Update the branch trigger in the `.github/workflows/integration-infra.yml ` file to trigger the GitHub Action, or
     -   Run the scripts `devops/scripts/integration/function.ps1` and `devops/scripts/integration/signalr.ps1` locally.
--   This will create the Function App and SignalR instances, in addition to all of the related services including a Storage Account, App Insights, and an App Service Plan.
+-   This will create the Function App and SignalR instances, in addition to all of the related components including a [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview), [App Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net), and an [App Service Plan](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans).

 #### GitHub Actions Secrets (for automated deployments)

+-   To deploy to Azure using GitHub Actions, a handful of credentials are required for connection and configuration.
+In this example, they will be set as [Actions Secrets](https://docs.github.com/en/rest/actions/secrets?apiVersion=2022-11-28).
+For each of the below secrets, the secret name and steps on how to populate the secret is provided.

--   `AZURE_SP_CREDENTIALS`:
+1.  `AZURE_SP_CREDENTIALS`:

-    -   For Application (client) ID and Directory (tenant) ID: `az ad sp show --id <service principal ID>`
-        -   Application (client) ID = `id` property
-        -   Directory (tenant) ID = `appOwnerOrganizationId` property
-    -   For Subscription ID: `az account show --query id --output tsv`
-    -   For secret: This is the client secret created alongside the App Registration above
-    -   Plug these GUIDs into object below:
+    -   A JSON object that looks like the following will need to be populated with 4 GUIDs:

     ```
     {
        "clientId": "<GUID>",